1948–49 Kangaroo tour of Great Britain and France: 3rd Test v Great Britain

 This Test Match was originally intended to be played on December 18, 1948, Due to dense fog at the ground (Odsal) in the hours prior to the match, play was abandoned and the match rescheduled to occur after the French leg of the tour.
 Curiously, the fog of December 18 cleared around the scheduled time, 2.45pm, of kick-off.
-The morning of January 29 again saw for at the ground (Odsal), but this cleared by lunch-time and the postponed match was played out under clear skies.
+The morning of January 29 again saw fog at the ground (Odsal), but this cleared by lunch-time and the postponed match was played out under clear skies.